tomhal/rust_tf2_bot_detector/README.md

 # Background

-I play TF2(say hi to aftershave on EU, mostly Stockholm, servers) since years and the bot problem is at times making the game not fun to play.
+I play TF2 since years and the bot problem is at times making the game not fun to play.
-The bots have running amok in TF2 since about 2-3 years now.
+The bots have been running amok in TF2 since about 2-3 years now.
 Valve is very slow with banning the bot accounts and the in-game tools are primitive and frustrating.
-Actually, except fixing some game crashing bugs, Valve has not done anything from what I know.
-And they are criminally bad at communication.
-Oh, I almost forgot, they made it impossible for Free2Play accounts to not use any chat, voice or otherwise along with some other restrictions.
-Not a good way to build a community.
-Despite this, TF2 is more popular than ever.

-I've been programming since young age, and these days when I'm not too tired after work it would be nice to have a fun project and to develop some new skill set.
+I've been programming since young age, and these days when I'm not too tired after work it would be nice to have a fun project to develop some new skill set.

 In my case I'm very interested in learning the [Rust Programming Language](https://www.rust-lang.org/).
-It's an interesting low-level-ish language with some concepts not seen very often.
-The tools and community also make it a pleasant and modern experience.
 So I thought why not combine my two interests and try to do a rewrite of TF2 Bot Detector.

-The hardest and most labor intensive part will be making a satisfying user interface.
-I hope I don't end up using some Electron style user interface.
-There are several user interface libraries for Rust.
-See https://www.areweguiyet.com/ for an overview.
-My feeling is that most of them are pretty far from being near the functionality and polish of Gtk, Qt, Cocoa and WinUI.
-There are of course wrappers for these frameworks for Rust.

 # Application architecture